Cordova Covered Spaces

 The Cordova Trail and Covered Spaces Project is working to build covered spaces along the existing roadways within walking distance from downtown Cordova, Alaska.
 Places for use and enjoyment by all.

-Cordova Covered Spaces is a community project to build covered spaces within walking distance to downtown Cordova, Alaska.
-Places to help people get out of the rain and to enjoy the outdoors and more experiences including classes and education, creation of art, group meetings, family celebrations and more.
-Covered Spaces in our community will offer improved year round Quality of life in Cordova.
+Creating public use places to help people get out of the rain and to enjoy the waterfront & outdoors.
+Places to experience many opportunities including classes and education, creation of art, group meetings, family celebrations and more.
+Covered Spaces in our community that will offer improved year round quality of life in Cordova.
+Valuable spots to enhance the small, unique, authentic community of Cordova.

 Current News